marcouberti/udacity-dlnd-project3/README.md

-# udacity-dlnd-project3
+# Udacity Deep Learning Nanodegree Project 3 - Generate TV Scripts

-Udacity Deep Learning Nanodegree Project 3 - Generate TV Scripts
+In this project, you'll generate your own Simpsons TV scripts using RNNs.
+You'll be using part of the Simpsons dataset of scripts from 27 seasons.
+The Neural Network you'll build will generate a new TV script for a scene at Moe's Tavern.